Date:

 26129 Oldenburg

 Understanding the relationship between people and the management of our seas and oceans has grown into a significant area of research at the HIFMB.
 Are you interested in learning more about our marine governance work, and listening to a leading international scholar talk about key issues shaping the field today?
-Save the date and join our inaugural Marine Social Science Lecture.
-The speaker will be announced within the coming weeks.
+Please register and join our inaugural Marine Social Science Lecture.

 This year’s theme of the Marine Social Science Lecture is “Belonging” and is dedicated to Dr. Satya Savitzky*.